sandredd/cs404.1-1/student-setup.md

   - **NOTE**: use the latest version that starts with `2019`.
 Avoid version numbers starting with `2020`.
 The Bazel plugin doesn't work with some of the latter versions of IntelliJ.
-  - **NOTE**: the Bazel plugin for IntelliJ IDEA is known not to work very well with Windows and Java projects
+  - **NOTE**: the Bazel plugin for IntelliJ IDEA is known not to work very well with Windows and Java projects.
+This isn't to say that others haven't been successful in the past.
   - Once installed, open IntelliJ IDEA and open the preferences pane
   - Search for and install the following extensions within IntelliJ IDEA
     - `Bazel` by Google
     - `google-java-format` by Google`
   - Restart IntelliJ IDEA after installing your plugins
   - Open a terminal window, run the command `which bazel`, and copy the output
-  - Open the preferences pane for the Bazel plugin
+  - Open the preferences pane for IntelliJ IDEA
+  - Open the Other Settings dropdown on the left side pane
+  - Click on Bazel Settings to enter Bazel specific preferences
-  - Enter the output of `which bazel` as the path that IntelliJ IDEA should use to run Bazel
+  - Enter the output of `which bazel` into the `Bazel binary location` text field.
+This instructs IntelliJ IDEA where Bazel lives on your system.
+    - You may also place the Bazel binary on your `PATH` environment variable if you prefer
   - Load your assignment repository by importing a Bazel project in IntelliJ IDEA
   - Click through until the repository is loaded (default settings are fine to use)